What do all these stories of vaccine denial deaths do to our sense of empathy?

 In the TV segment, Peterson pleaded with viewers to get vaccinated.
 It worked.
 She says hundreds of people have messaged her on Instagram to tell her they’ve gotten their shots.

 “They’ll send me their vax card and say, I’m vaccinated because of Chris.
-I was against the vaccine and it’s made me go get vaccinated,” she says.
+I was against the vaccine, and it’s made me go get vaccinated,” she says.

 But those uplifting messages were interspersed with nasty ones.